Canterbury Cathedral: Bells

 The cathedral also has custody of the bell of HMS Canterbury, a World War I-era light cruiser, hung near the Buffs Chapel in the southwest transept.

 Library

+The library at Canterbury Cathedral has been in operation since the Middle Ages, and thus possesses a large number and variety items from the time period.
+Certain items within the library's collections that survived the turmoils surrounding the dissolution of the monasteries have been a part of the collection for nearly a millennium.

 The cathedral library has a collection of about 30,000 books and pamphlets printed before the 20th century and about 20,000 later books and serials.
 Many of the earlier books were acquired as part of donated collections.
 It is rich in church history, older theology, British history (including local history), travel, science and medicine, and the anti-slavery movement.
 The library's holdings are included in the online catalogue of the library of the University of Kent.

 In July 2018, the cathedral purchased at auction a medieval Trussel Bible for £100,000.
-This bible, subsequently renamed the "Lyghfield Bible", after the monk William Lighfyld, had previously been at Canterbury, being removed following the Dissolution.
+This Bible, subsequently renamed the "Lyghfield Bible", after the monk William Lighfyld, had previously been at Canterbury, and had been removed following the dissolution of the monasteries.